splunk/splunk-connect-for-syslog/docs/faq.md

 **Q: If the XL reference HW can handle just under 1 TB/day how can SC4S be scaled to handle large deployments of many TB/day?**

 A: SC4S is a distributed architecture.
 SC4S instances should be deployed in the same VLAN as the source devices.
 This means that each SC4S instance will only see a subset of the total syslog traffic in a large deployment.
 Even in a 100+ TB deployment the individual SC4S instances will see loads in GB/day not TB/day.

+**Q: How are security vulnerabilities handled with SC4S?**

+A: SC4S is comprised of several components including RHL, Syslog-ng and temporized configurations.
+If a vulnerability is found in the SC4S configurations, they will be given a critical priority in the Development queue.
+If vulnerabilities are identified in the third party components (RHL, Syslog-ng, etc.) the fixed versions will be pulled in upon the next SC4S release.
+Fixed security issues are identified by “[security]” in SC4S release notes.